Riding the Trend or Protecting Profits | iBio Inc. (IBIO)

 Sponsored

-The average price from analysts is $57.75, which is $3.3 above the current price.
 IBIO currently public float of 8.78M and currently shorts hold a 9.07% ratio of that float.
-Today, the average trading volume of IBIO was 245.67K shares.
+Today, the average trading volume of IBIO was 296.44K shares.

 IBIO’s Market Performance